 What to Do in Denver: Landmarks to Explore in Half or Full Day

-Downtown Denver is the best place to spend the rest of the day after enjoying the highlights of Boulder.
+Downtown Denver is the best place to spend the rest of the day after enjoying downtown and some of the hidden corners of Boulder.
 The area is grand, buzzing, and packed with shops, restaurants, and entertainment centers that can keep you busy for days.

 The Money Museum at the Federal Reserve Bank

 Money is at the core of every exhibition in the Money Museum.
-Old and new currencies align walls and shelves of the most peculiar landmark located near the 16th Street Mall in downtown Denver.
+Old and new currencies are on view in the most peculiar landmark located near the 16th Street Mall in downtown Denver.

 16th Street Mall